Element formation in radiation-hydrodynamics simulations of kilonovae: Results

 High enough values of the initial entropy ($s_0 \gtrsim 100 \, k_\text{B} / \text{baryon}$) can lead to the production of rare earths, lanthanides and actinides even for intermediate values of the initial electron fraction, $0.22 \lesssim Y_e \lesssim 0.35$.
 This outcome is compatible with an $\alpha$-rich freeze-out, characterized by a large neutrons to seed ratio \citep{Just:2014fka, Cowan:2019pkx}.
 However, not all shells with high initial entropy are sites of strong $r$-process nucleosynthesis.
-This is clearly shown, for example, by the $\theta = 12$ degree angular section in the region $74.55 \lesssim m/(10^{-6}~\Mo) \lesssim 74.69$.
-There, while the initial $T_0$, $s_0$ and $\tau_0$ profiles are almost constant, only the detailed evolution of the local thermo- and hydrodynamics conditions determine with accuracy the subsequent nucleosynthesis yields.
-When strong $r$-processes are activated, free neutrons are efficiently consumed, strongly reducing the final abundance of free protons (see panel ($a$)).
-Note that the decreasing of $Y_{e,0}$ in those mass shells cannot justify the differences in the final abundances: an analogous reduction of $Y_{e,0}$ in the lower mass shells at $m \lesssim 74.55 \times 10^{-6}~\Mo$ has the opposite effect.
-Furthermore, the jumps in $T_0$, $s_0$ and $\tau_0$ at around $m \simeq 74.55 \times 10^{-6}~\Mo$ do not significantly affect the $r$-process nucleosynthesis.
+This is clearly shown, for example, by the $\theta = 12$ degree angular section in the region $74.07 \lesssim m/(10^{-6}~\Mo) \lesssim 74.60$, \newtxt{see panels ($a$) and ($b$)}.
+When strong $r$-processes are activated, free neutrons are efficiently consumed, reducing the final abundance of free protons. \newtxt{Starting from $m \sim 74.07 \times 10^{-6} M_{\odot}$ and moving outward in the ejecta,} while the initial $T_0$, $s_0$ and $\tau_b$ profiles are almost constant \newtxt{(panels ($f$) and ($g$)), strong $r$-processes get progressively suppressed.
+The suppression is smooth even given the jump in the initial conditions around $m \sim 74.60 \times 10^{-6} M_{\odot}$, which also does not change the second peak production in panel ($c$).
+This discussion gives an example of} how only the detailed evolution of the local thermo- and hydrodynamics conditions determine with accuracy the subsequent nucleosynthesis yields.

 For low entropies, $s_0 \lesssim 100 \, k_\text{B} / \text{baryon}$, and intermediate values of the initial electron fractions, $0.22 \lesssim Y_{e,0} \lesssim 0.35$, the fewer free neutrons are rapidly captured by seed nuclei, and only second peak elements are produced at the end of the nucleosynthesis.
-Note again the exception represented by the shells at around $m \simeq 2.708 \times 10^{-3}~\Mo$ in the equatorial section.
+Note again the exception represented by the shells at around $m \gtrsim 2.704 \times 10^{-3}~\Mo$ in the equatorial section.
 At the high $Y_{e,0} \gtrsim 0.35$ reached in the polar section, weak $r$-processes occur at low entropy and only first peak elements can be produced.